Budapestby VisitCity Guides

 Essential numbers for shopping, dining, and basic communication

-While Budapest ranks as a safe destination, knowing emergency phrases provides peace of mind and practical value.
+Budapest is a safe place, but knowing emergency phrases gives you peace of mind and practical value.
 "Segítség!"
 (Help!) and "Rendőrség!"
-(Police!) are crucial phrases that every traveler should memorize.
+(Police!) are important phrases that every traveler should remember.

 Hungarian ambulance vehicle with emergency contact information displayed on side